cozybearca/django-client-framework-docs/source/client-refs/CollectionManager.rst

     a ``POST`` request to the server.

     Suppoted key-values
-        Any property name and value of type defined on the model.
+        Any property name and value of type accepted by on the model API.

     .. tabs::